sunchenguang/jquery.zSlider.js/README.md

 # jquery.zSlider.js

 ## Getting Started
-This plugin requires jQuery.This is a test;
+This plugin requires jQuery.This is from SSH;
 ```js
 <script src="jquery.min.js"></script>
 ```